CatR3kd/antiautoclick/README.md

 Detects really fast clicking.
 - enabled: Determines whether it is active.
 Default true
 - maximumAvgPerSecong: Determines the maximum average clicks per second without detection.
 Default 40.

+## Punishment
+By default the porgram simply refreshes the page when it detects autoclicking to change this, swap all 3 instances of `window.location.reload();` with your prefered punishment.